 The term “microwork” refers to tasks that can be completed in just a few seconds or minutes.
 In most cases, the pay per task is very low.
 That’s in large part because these tend to be tedious, menial tasks that can be performed by almost anyone with a computer — regardless of their skills or education level.

-Still, they are a legit way to make a little bit of extra money in your spare time — especially if that only comes in short and/or inconsistent bursts.
+Still, they are a legit way to make some side income in your spare time — especially if that only comes in short and/or inconsistent bursts.

 Plus, you may be able to squeeze more value out of the per-minute payout rate if you have exceptional typing skills (as you’ll be able to work faster than other people).